jbcodeforce/kp-data-replication/docs/local-to-es.md

 sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="token" password=....;
 ```

-* Restart the `kafka-console-consumer` with the bootstrap URL to access to Event Streams and with the replicated topic: `source.products`.
+* Restart the `kafka-console-consumer` with the bootstrap URL to access to Event Streams and with the replicated topic name: `source.products`.
 Use the previously created properties file to get authentication properties so the command looks like:

   ```shell
   source /home/setenv.sh
   ./kafka-console-consumer.sh --bootstrap-server $KAFKA_TARGET_BROKERS --consumer.config /home/eventstream.properties --topic source.products --from-beginning
   ```

-* Now we are ready to start Mirror Maker 2.0, close to the local cluster, using, yet another docker image:
+* Now we are ready to start Mirror Maker 2.0, close to the local cluster, which is your laptop, using yet another docker image:

 ```shell
 docker run -ti -v $(pwd):/home --network kafkanet strimzi/kafka:latest-kafka-2.4.0 bash